Ebb Tide (The Wire)

-"Ebb Tide" is the first episode of the second season of the HBO original series The Wire.
-The episode was written by David Simon, from a story by Simon and Ed Burns, and was directed by Ed Bianchi.
-It originally aired on June 1, 2003.
+"Ebb Tide" is the 14th episode of the American police drama series The Wire, also the first episode of the second season.
+It was written by David Simon, from a story by Simon and Ed Burns, and was directed by Ed Bianchi.
+The episode shows Jimmy McNulty adjusting to a new role with the Baltimore Police marine unit and introduces a group of dockworkers who turn to crime due to a lack of legitimate work opportunities.
+In the United States, the episode premiered June 1, 2003, on HBO.